Ordering

 c) the amount of concrete you are planning to use

-We have a large range of lengths of H beams (and U beams) on the website, however if you need a size of H beam (or U beam) that is not listed, please email or ring us, and we will give you a price.
+We have a large range of lengths of H beams (and U channels) on the website, however if you need a size of H beam (or U channel) that is not listed, please email or ring us, and we will give you a price.

 2) What width or thickness of steel H beams do I need?